HermanL02/WarwickUniversity-Notes/202404/Script.md

 First, I will talk about the official Amnesty International's rank in 2016.
 This is the only official evaluation that I can reference here.
 In this metrics, WeChat received a 0 in evaluation and ranked the bottom.
 However, that is already out of date, so, second, I will talk about the technical methods.
 ### Technical methods
 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
-It is the only app that does not provide a E2EE option.
-Telegram provides a E2EE option.
-WhatsApp, Facebook Messenger, and iMessage all provide real time end-to-end en
+It is the only app that does not provide a E2EE option, while it only provides the encryption between the users and the server, which means this is still technically possible to be leaked to WeChat workers and the governmnet.Telegram provides a E2EE option.
+WhatsApp, Facebook Messenger, and iMessage all provide real time end-to-end encryption protocol.
 ### Personal Experience
 Although there is no official investigations about how many users are not satisfied with the WeChat privacy policy, I could provide some personal cases about it.
 During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for anti-lockdown.
 I don't personally agree or disagree with the person, but I shared this to my friend on WeChat.
 Right after I share the image, I was banned for 7 days.